truongmauanh/VNU-HUS-IntroAI-Exercises/README.md

-# VNU-HUS MAT3508
+# VNU-HUS IntroAI

 This repository contains some examples and necessary files for some exercises from the book [Introduction to Artificial Intelligence](https://link.springer.com/book/10.1007/978-3-319-58487-4) of Wolfgang Ertel.
-I created the repository as a supplement to the course MAT3508 (Introduction to AI) taught at [VNU-HUS](https://hus.vnu.edu.vn).
+I created the repository as a supplement to the course MAT3508/MAT1206 (Introduction to AI) taught at [VNU-HUS](https://hus.vnu.edu.vn).

 ## Required Programs